sandrosage/Monocular_Depth_Estimation/readme.md

 [ZoeDepth: Zero-shot Transfer by Combining Relative and Metric Depth](https://arxiv.org/pdf/2302.12288.pdf)

-### Setup

-1) Pick one of the estimator types and download the weights
-  - Monodepth2: automatically downloads the weights in the first run
-  - MiDaS and DPT: download the model from their repositories and store them inside the `weights` folder in the correct directory (e.g. `Depth_Estimation/MiDaS/weights`)
-  - ZoeDepth: works with `torch.hub` and also automatically downloads the weights.

 #### Github references

 For further informations and how to work with the models itself, refer to the original github repositories below.